 for a presentation that you feel would be an engaging and noteworthy topic for a CAI educational program.
 Presentations should feature content that is specifically relevant to community associations and should be targeted to community association managers, management company executives and homeowner board members.
 All submissions will be forwarded to the appropriate program committee for review and selection of presentations.

-The 2019 Call for Presentations will open in early July.
-The submission deadline is September 15 of each year for the following year's programs.
+The 2019 Call for Presentations is now open.
+The submission deadline is September 15.
 To submit a proposed topic, click below:

 The chapter typically hosts two half day Manager Education Symposiums.
 These symposiums feature multiple breakout sessions featuring topics by experience level (Novice, Intermediate, Expert).
 These sessions offer continuing education credit for community association managers.
 Additionally, the chapter hosts an annual Active Adult Community Forum.
 The program will feature several one hour educational sessions on topics unique to the challenges faced by this growing area of homeownership.
 Dates to be determined.

 Annual Conference & Expo

 The 2019 Annual Conference & Expo will take place on May 9, 2019 at Valley Forge Casino Resort.
 The Expo typically includes four to six one hour educational programs that deal with timely information for community associations and managers.

 Regional Mini Trade Shows

 The chapter host mini trade shows in the Fall in Central PA, South Jersey and the Pocono Mountains.
 Each event will include one hour educational sessions.

 Poconos, Central Pennsylvania, Philadelphia and New Jersey Regional Programs

 Our four regional councils host numerous educational seminars that range from one to two hours in length, including Association Staff Training Symposiums in Philadelphia and the Poconos, and the High Rise Condo Conference in Philadelphia.
 The Poconos Council presents two half day forums - a Poconos Manager Symposium and a Large Scale Community Facilities Management Forum.
 Each forum will feature multiple one hour educational sessions.